 Taking on temporary workers can save a fast-growing small business from overstaffing while testing out future employees, says Gwenn Rosener, a founder of FlexProfessionals, a recruiting and staffing company in the Washington, D.C., area.

 The work can be an attractive option if you're retired and need extra money.
 If you're employed and looking to switch careers or land a new position, contract work allows you to try out a job and keep your résumé alive at the same time.

-Firms like Flexforce place college-educated workers with 10-plus years of professional experience who are willing to work between 10 and 30 hours a week and want flexible work schedules.
+Firms like FlexProfessionals place college-educated workers who have 10-plus years of professional experience, are willing to work between 10 and 30 hours a week, and want flexible work schedules.

 1. Bookkeeping and accounting

 The nitty-gritty: Jump into this one with a sharp pencil.
 Owners have usually been doing this job themselves, but they discover they're snowed under and need to concentrate on building the business.
 You're likely to confront a backlog of bills to be paid and accounts to be reconciled.
 Chances are that there's not a proper ledger or accounting system in place either.
 Typically, bookkeeping or accounting positions start off part-time (as little as one or two days a month) and then gradually expand into more of a commitment if the business grows.

 Median pay: $16.91 per hour for bookkeepers; $35.55 per hour for accountants; $52.76 for financial managers.